SallakImane/java-basic/README.md

       `At the end the return to the line is mandatory`

-3. Create an executable JAR `random-string.jar` file from the resources located inside the java-basic directory and add a manifest file to a jar file :
+2. Create a JAR `random-string.jar` :

         $ jar cvfm random-string.jar MANIFEST.TXT com lib